 In Southern Nevada, your home isn’t just dealing with warm weather, it’s exposed to prolonged extreme heat, constant sun, and fine desert dust that finds its way into even small gaps.

 If your cooling system runs constantly or certain rooms never feel comfortable, the issue may not be your equipment.
 In many cases, the real problem is how your home handles airflow, insulation, and heat gain.
+A home energy audit looks at the entire structure, not just the AC unit.
+It helps to discover why your home struggles to stay cool and where improvements will actually make a difference.

 What a Home Energy Audit Involves